jurgenstevens/github-group-workflow/README.md

 [GitHub flow - GitHub Docs](https://docs.github.com/en/get-started/quickstart/github-flow)

-For today's exercise, you'll be starting from an already created project - the steps you will follow will be different when you are building a project from scratch.
+For today's exercise, we'll be starting a project from scratch.
 Both methods are listed below for your convenience.

 ## For Your Own Projects (decoupled app)